 Who is your landing page's target audience?
 While most of Edupath's website content is directed toward students, there are sections dedicated to advising parents on helping their teenagers through college applications and SAT preparation.
 The landing page below is in one of these sections.

 When parents fill out their teenager's name, email address, and mobile number, a link to download the Edupath app is sent directly to them.
-The folks at Edupath know students are likely to do something if their parents ask them to -- especially if the thing is an easy, one-click process.
-This whole conversion path is a clever and helpful way to get the apps on more students' phones by way of their parents.
+The folks at Edupath know students are likely to do something if their parents ask them to -- especially if it means they don't have to surrender their phones.